jinal/sdk-ios/README.markdown

 The PlayHaven Content SDK allows you to add dynamic content to your app.
 It is a flexible framework capable of delivering integrated experiences; including ads, special offers, announcements and other kinds of content which can be dynamically assigned to placements within your application.

 An API token and secret pair is required to use this SDK.
-These tokens identify your app to PlayHaven, {something something you are responsible for keeping them safe}.
-To obtain these credentials for your application please visit http://playhaven.com
+These tokens identify your app to PlayHaven and prevent others from making requests to the API on your behalf.
+To obtain these credentials for your application please visit http://playhaven.com and log into the Developer Dashboard.

 Integration
 -----------

-1. In Xcode, open the PlayHaven SDK project at playhaven-sdk-ios.xcodeproj.
-1. Drag and drop the "PlayHaven SDK" folder from the PlayHaven SDK project into your application's project.
-This will copy all necessary source, libraries, and images to your project.
+1. Add the following from the sdk-ios directory that you downloaded or cloned from github to your project:
+  * src directory
+  * PlayHaven.bundle
+  * JSON directory (unless you are already using SBJSON in your project)
+1. Ensure the following frameworks are included with your project, add any missing frameworks in the Build Phases tab for your application's target:
+  * UIKit.framework
+  * Foundation.framework
+  * CoreGraphics.framework
+  * QuartzCore.framework
 1. Include the PlayHavenSDK headers in your code wherever you will be using PlayHaven request classes.

 > \#import "PlayHavenSDK.h"